RgbTrouw/Qs-Messenger/README.md

 - Some file/folder paths inherited a debian package installer format.
 This is a publishing error.
 Thus "/usr/local/share/QsMessengerServer/avatars/" would have to become "./avatars".

-Note:
-If you plan on testing the email sending processes with Google Smtp service, the smtp account password differs from the regular account password and has to be generated from Google Account Settings (generate app password).

 For suggestions or comments please send a note to: